GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Experiments and Results

 During training, for each sample of each training epoch, we randomly remove one modality with a probability of 25\%, two modalities with a probability of 25\%, and keep all modalities intact with a probability of 50\%.
 As a result, the same sample may have different missing modalities across epochs, helping expose the model to a variety of missing-modality scenarios.
 For the validation and test sets, we retain the original full-modality samples, then add new samples by modifying 50\% of the original samples to have one modality missing, and 50\% to have two modalities missing.
 In these modified sets, the distribution of missing modalities is consistent, with equal numbers of samples having each modality missing.
 This results in the test set having 480 samples (240 full-modality, 120 with one modality missing, and 120 with two modalities missing), and similarly, the validation set also grows to 480 samples after applying the missing-modality configurations.
 The subsets of missing modalities used for validation and testing are available in our publicly accessible dataset to guarantee the reproducibility of the experiments.

-Tab. \ref{tab:missing_modality_results} shows the performance of the model under different missing-modality conditions.
+Tab. \ref{tab:missing_modality_results} shows the performance of different models under missing-modality conditions.
 As expected, the model’s accuracy declines when one or more modalities are missing.
-However, even when faced with missing modalities, the model performs reasonably well, demonstrating the effectiveness of multimodal fusion and the model's ability to adapt to incomplete input.
-Models trained with randomly missing modalities during fine-tuning show greater robustness in handling missing data compared to those trained without such variation.
+However, even when faced with missing modalities, HAMM achieves the best performance across all evaluation metrics.
+These results demonstrate that HAMM maintains strong robustness under incomplete input conditions, highlighting the effectiveness of the proposed multimodal fusion strategy in handling missing modalities.